 A helpful planting calendar should include:

 - Count Back Date: A good planting calendar works by establishing a count back period from ground planting time.
-For instance, say you want to plant bedding plants like geraniums on the Memorial Day Monday.
-Your seed instructions state geraniums require 12 to 14 weeks from seed to transplant, which means you have to start propagating geranium seeds no later than mid-to late-February if you want to meet your spring planting date.
+For instance, say you want to plant bedding plants like geraniums on Memorial Day.
+Your seed instructions will state that geraniums require 12 to 14 weeks from seed to transplant.
+This means you have to start propagating geranium seeds no later than mid-to-late-February if you want to meet your spring planting date.
 Mark that February geranium seeding date on your planting calendar.

 - Planting Milestones: You’ll want to mark dates for all planting milestones — that includes bulb planting dates, perennial division dates and direct seed sowing dates.
 It’s not necessary to be to-the-day specific, as planting windows work well on a weekly basis.
 There are too many variables involved to nail down what will happen on a particular day.

 - Planting Variables: Planting variables could be due to your schedule or other personal requirements.
 It could be weather variations like an average frost-free date running a week or two late.
 You might even be hampered by a short seed supply or late delivery.
 The most important things are to plan early, give yourself plenty of time and be flexible.